Prophet-Solutions/geyser-sdk/README.md

 ## Features

 - **gRPC Client**: Connect to Geyser nodes using gRPC and subscribe to various Solana blockchain events.
-- **WebSocket Client**: Use WebSocket connections to subscribe to events in real-time.
+- **Enhanced WebSocket Client**: Use Geyser Enhanced WebSocket connections to subscribe to events in real-time.
 - **Event Subscriptions**: Subscribe to transactions, accounts, slots, blocks, block metadata, and entries.
 - **Data Conversion**: Convert Geyser transaction and block data into Solana Go SDK types.
 - **Automated Protobuf Generation**: Use Docker to automate the generation of Go code from protobuf definitions.